mensbeam/Arsse/docs/en/020_Getting_Started/040_Database_Setup/010_PostgreSQL.md

 # Set-up

 In order to use a PostgreSQL database for The Arsse, the database must already exist.
-The procedure for doing for creating a database can differ between systems, but a typical Linux procedure is as follows:
+The procedure for creating a database can differ between systems, but a typical Linux procedure is as follows:

 ```sh
 sudo -u postgres psql -c "CREATE USER arsseuser WITH PASSWORD 'super secret password'"
 sudo -u postgres psql -c "CREATE DATABASE arssedb WITH OWNER arsseuser"
 ```

-Tha Arsse must then be configured to use the create database.
+Tha Arsse must then be configured to use the created database.
 A suitable [configuration file](/en/Configuring_The_Arsse) might look like this:

 ```php
 <?php